-Once you have replaced the air cleaner filter, reverse the steps to reassemble and install back into your vehicle.
+Once you have replaced the air cleaner filter, reverse the steps to reassemble.

 AUTOMATIC TRANSAXLE FLUID

 When to Check and Change

 A good time to check your automatic transaxle fluid level is when the engine oil is changed.
 Refer to the Maintenance Schedule to determine when to change your fluid.